SergioLM7/biblioteca-nytimes/README.md

 * style.css: CSS styles for the application.
 * script.js: Main logic of the application and Firebase configuration.

+## Access
+You can see the web working here: https://sergiolm7.github.io/biblioteca-nytimes

 ## Usage

 * You do not need to register for searching and filtering categories and books.